Skip to main content

 • Screen for apnea if snoring, witnessed pauses, or morning headaches

-• Discuss medications that fragment sleep with your prescriber
+• Discuss medicines that fragment sleep with your prescriber

 When to Consult a Healthcare Provider